-The Communications Office is responsible for the content broadcast on the network.
+The Office of Communications and Government Relations is responsible for the content broadcast on the network.
 It reserves the right to refuse certain requests if it deems the content inappropriate, if the request is submitted too late or if the Office’s workload prevents it.

 Items are broadcast in French, except for some simple words such as Bienvenue, Merci, etc., which may be translated into other languages.
 On the other hand, titles of lectures or award-winning articles in English, for example, may be broadcast in their original language.